babel/website/_posts/2016-12-06-the-state-of-babel.md

 - In [5.0.0](https://babeljs.io/blog/2015/03/31/5.0.0), Babel aligned more with the [TC39 process](https://tc39.github.io/process-document/) by introducing `stages`, added a `.babelrc` config option, and created a plugin system for custom transforms.
 - In [6.0.0](https://babeljs.io/blog/2015/10/29/6.0.0), Babel became modular (a pretty controversial idea at the time).
 This was a huge change that led to opt-in functionality (no defaults) and the concept of `Presets` and Plugin Options.
 - [6.13.0](https://github.com/babel/babel/releases/tag/v6.13.0) finally added [Preset Options](http://babeljs.io/docs/plugins/#plugin-preset-options).
-- [6.3.13](https://github.com/babel/babel/releases/tag/v6.13.3) Sebastian extracted our [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) build/publish tools into what is now [Lerna](https://github.com/lerna/lerna).
+- [6.13.3](https://github.com/babel/babel/releases/tag/v6.13.3) Sebastian extracted our [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) build/publish tools into what is now [Lerna](https://github.com/lerna/lerna).
 (What's funny is [James](https://github.com/thejameskyle) rewrote it 3 times and I had to review everything)
 - [6.14.0](http://babeljs.io/blog/2016/08/24/6.14.0) added a [latest-preset](http://babeljs.io/docs/plugins/preset-latest/) that keeps up to date with the yearly JavaScript specification.
 - [6.16.0](http://babeljs.io/blog/2016/09/28/6.16.0) allowed changing out the parser or code-generator.
-- In August, we released a [minifier based on Babel](https://babeljs.io/blog/2016/08/30/babili).
+- In August, we released [Babili, a minifier based on Babel](https://babeljs.io/blog/2016/08/30/babili).
 - In September, we released the first version of [babel-preset-env](https://github.com/babel/babel-preset-env).
-- After a year on Phabricator, we moved back to to GitHub issues thanks solely to [@danez](https://github.com/danez) and his amazing (and underappreciated) work.
+- After a year on [Phabricator](https://twitter.com/sebmck/status/667097915605708804), we moved back to to [GitHub issues](https://twitter.com/left_pad/status/773619871074648064) thanks solely to [@danez](https://github.com/danez) and his amazing (and underappreciated) work.

 Now `babel-core` is downloaded over 5 million times per month and almost 60 million times total.